rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 When all fields are populated as shown in the above image, click "Generate Submission" and an XML file will be generated in your chosen directory.

-This program generates an XML output file that looks like this:
+This program generates an XML submission file that looks like this:

 ![image](https://github.com/user-attachments/assets/6ba5ca81-21ae-453f-a038-6c76ca7620f4)

-They can then be easily imported into No-Intro's backend in a standardized and uniform format:
+This XML submission file can then be easily imported into No-Intro's backend in a standardized and uniform format:

 ![image](https://github.com/user-attachments/assets/6fccc898-132a-4b50-81e0-5187a5e6edf8)